 “It’s a great joy when you see kids who come from tragic circumstances have the opportunity to be in a positive environment and get introduced to God.
 It’s absolutely amazing when you see these children accept Christ into their hearts right in your home,” Melissa said.

-In order to be considered for a house parent position, the Children’s Homes requires that applicants be an active member of a local Christian church whose beliefs are consistent with the Baptist Faith and Message and have been married for at least two years.
+In order to be considered for a house parent position, the Children’s Homes requires that applicants be an active member of a local Christian church whose beliefs are consistent with the Baptist Faith and have been married for at least two years.
 For more information on the house parent ministry, contact the Children’s Homes at (863) 687-8811.